Not an American user?

-, as Mario explores his latest 3D world defying gravity, crossing various terrains, and even running upside down across the planet surfaces.
+Super Mario Galaxy plays similarly to Super Mario 64, as Mario explores his latest 3D world defying gravity, crossing various terrains, and even running upside down across the planet surfaces.
 Bouncing from planet to planet, Mario must collect Star Bits and coins, using his usual jump attacks and spins (now controlled with movement from the Wii Remote).
-The Wii Remote is also used to collect out of reach Star Bits and also can be controlled by a second player.
+The Wii Remote is also used to collect out-of-reach Star Bits and also can be controlled by a second player.

 Players can also take a snapshot of the worlds they've completed along with their best record times and send them to their friends via Wi-Fi.